roboflow/inference/README.md

 pipeline.join()
 ```

-*Coming Soon:* The server can also programmatically start and connect to a video stream (either by polling for results or streaming them over WebRTC) via the API.
-[Get early access](https://app.roboflow.com/request/videoSdk).
+If you have a Roboflow account & have linked an API key, you can also remotely
+monitor and manage your running streams via the Roboflow UI.

 ## 🔑 connect to the cloud